Healthspan versus lifespan — why the right target is to compress morbidity

 The medicine that pursues lifespan vs. the one that pursues healthspan

-Brazilian assistance medicine was built to treat established disease.
+When I coordinated the residency at Santa Casa, I learned how Brazilian assistance medicine was built — to treat established disease.
 It is excellent at acute heart attacks, sepsis, and diagnosed cancer.
 It does less well at stratifying 20-year risk, planning a function trajectory, optimizing physiologic reserve before it is needed.
 It is not incompetence — it is design.
 The system measures consultations, labs, hospitalizations.
 It does not measure healthy years added.

 Compressing morbidity requires a different model.
 It requires measuring what matters before it hurts.
 It requires following trend, not snapshot.
 It requires a team — because healthspan is built in the friction between nutrition, strength, sleep, emotional regulation, metabolic, hormonal, and vascular control.
 None of those, in isolation, holds the curve.

-Continuum Plenya was designed inside this logic.
-The Plenya Score — over 800 items spanning history, symptoms, labs, and habits — is a way to operationalize the concept of healthspan: you are not “healthy” or “sick.”
-You are at some position on the trajectory, and that position can be measured, followed, and modified.
-The team meeting every three to six months is not organizational luxury.
-It is the only way to read the entire trajectory rather than fragments of it.
+In my consultations, I treat the longevity score — over 800 items spanning history, symptoms, labs, and habits — as a way to operationalize the concept of healthspan: you are not "healthy" or "sick."
+You are at some position on the trajectory, and I can measure that position, follow it, and help you modify it.
+Reviewing the whole picture every three to six months is not organizational luxury.
+It is the only way I have found to read the entire trajectory rather than fragments of it.

 João's daughter, who came to the visit, is 50.
 ApoB 124.
 Fasting insulin 13.
 Fragmented sleep, walks for exercise three times a week, no strength training.
 Waist 92 cm.
 She has, at this moment, more or less the markers her father had at 50.
-The difference is that she is looking at them at 50, not at 68.
+The difference is that I am looking at them at 50, not at 68.

 The years that separate living long from living well are not destiny.
 They are the consequence of what is done in the three preceding decades.
 Compressing morbidity is a project.
 It begins early, demands consistency, and can be measured along the way.
 The other path — João's path — is also a project.
 Only it is the project of inaction.